Aniketgudgal/Core_Java/Function/README.md

 Q7.
 Write a function reverseNumber(int n) that returns the reverse of a given number.
     Example: Input 456 → Output: 654.

+Q8.
+Find Smallest Element in an Array, Write a function findMin(int arr[]) that returns the smallest element in the array.
+    Call it from main().